oliverfyh/Project-predict-future-sales/README.md

 ---
 # Conclusion
-- Hierarchical Forecasting & Reconciliation did improve the overall prediction of intermittent time series.
+- Hierarchical Forecasting & Reconciliation did improve the overall prediction of intermittent time series with correct reconciliation strategy
 - Hierarchical Forecasting & Reconciliation can apply to any time series with a hierarchy structure
 - Scikit-hts offers a lot of flexibilities
     - Assist to build hierarchical time series from bottom level data